vectordotdev/vector/website/content/en/docs/about/under-the-hood/guarantees.md

 feature is indicated by the "acknowledgements" badge at the top of the relevant sink or source configuration reference page.

-For a source that supports end-to-end acknowledgements and has the `acknowledgements` option enabled, this will cause it to wait for _all_ connected sinks to either mark the event as delivered or to persist the events to a durable buffer before acknowledging receipt of the event.
-If the sink signals the event was rejected and the source can provide an error response (ie through an HTTP error code), then the source will provide an appropriate error to the sending agent.
+For a source that supports end-to-end acknowledgements and is connected to a sink that has the `acknowledgements` option enabled, this will cause it to wait for _all_ connected sinks to either mark the event as delivered, or to persist the events to a durable buffer before acknowledging receipt of the event.
+If a sink signals the event was rejected and the source can provide an error response (ie through an HTTP error code), then the source will provide an appropriate error to the sending agent.

 Sinks support end-to-end acknowledgements by providing an indicator of the final status of each event after delivery has completed.
 This